learned-hands/mapping_aid/README.md

 ![function default](https://learned-hands.github.io/mapping_aid/images/step1.gif)

 If you want, you can add an argument after the cell ID to get a URL that links to a description of the NSMIv2 code.
+Just add a 1 after the cell ID, (e.g., "=NSMI_MACTH(A2,1)").

 ![function with argument](https://learned-hands.github.io/mapping_aid/images/step2.gif)